ctrlplusb/react-virtual-container/README.md

     > Your render prop results will render as children to this element.

+  - `inAndOut` (_PropTypes.bool_, *default*: false)

+    If you enable this prop, then your component will be removed (or replaced with the `placeholder` if one was defined) when the viewport moves out of proximity to the virtual container.

+    This can be especially useful for component that heavily use CPU/memory resources.

   - `offsetBottom` (_PropTypes.oneOfType([PropTypes.string, PropTypes.number])_, *default*: "50vh")

     The proximity value that will trigger rendering of your "render prop" when the virtual container is within the specified distance relative to the bottom of the view port.